syddjurs/os2web_cp_service/README.md

 -----------
 This module provides a service for OS2web that allows providers to publish cases and documents directly from their back-end systems.
+Additionally this module includes views, panels and settings to display the cases and documents, and uses PathAuto to generate urls.

 Additional Info
 ---------------